JemRF/RF-Documentation/pages/sgateway/sgw-setup.md

 ---

 # Setup Details
+The Smart Gateway has an internal WiFi network used to configure and manage the gateway.
+On the bottom of the Smart Gateway unit is a label with the SSID.
+The SSID starts with JEM and is followed by an string of upper case  letters and numbers.
+The default password is **WiFirelay**.
+Once connected open a web browser and go to http://192.168.4.1 and the Setup Details page will appear.
+Once the Gateway in on the local network, it can be accessed directly using its local network address.

 The Setup Details is the home screen and is used to configure the Gateway for connection to the local network, the URL for the monitoring Server, to change reported temperature readings, select the RF receiver channel and  monitor the health of the Gateway.

 To get the Gateway online and connected to the local network, there are three options.
-Option 1 is to configure the connection to the local WiFi.
+Option 1 is to configure **a future** connection to the local WiFi.
 The second option is using the hardwired Ethernet interface.
 The third option is a Cell Modem plugged into the USB-A port on the back of the Gateway.

 The **Server** is the web service that measurements are sent to, which are normally the JemRF Monitoring Services.